 Variational quantum algorithms utilize a hybrid approach involving a quantum computer and a classical computer working in tandem.
 Specifically, VQE “measures” the energy of a given parametrized quantum state in the quantum computer but undergoes the parameters optimization process in a classical computer.

 In a variational algorithm the parameters of the problem are varied in order to find the values for which the cost function is optimal.
-Here we are trying to find the shape of the stick for which the energy (cost function) is optimal (minimum).
-In each cycle we change some parameters (eg. number of bends, size of the bends) and we compute the energy.
-If the change in the energy is favorable (i.e the energy decreases), we keep the change, otherwise we disregard it.
+For example, in the figure below we are trying to find the shape of the stick for which the energy (cost function) is optimal (minimum).
+In each cycle we change some parameters (eg. number of bends and size of the bends) and we compute the energy.
+If the change in the energy is favorable (i.e. the energy decreases), we keep the change, otherwise we disregard it.
 This process is performed iteratively until the energy decrease with variations in the parameters becomes negligible.
 At this point we assume we have reached the optimal value (minimum).
-In VQE the energy is computed in the quantum computer but the optimization of the parameters is performed using a classical routine in a classical computer.
-The measured energy by the quantum computer is used by the classical routine to decide in which direction to change the parameters and the optimized parameters are used to modify the circuit by modifying the parametrized gates (eg. the angle of rotation gates).

 - Provide universities with a development and execution environment for quantum computing software